Pipeline raises $2M to teach gamers how to stream for a living

-Did you miss today's livestream?
-Watch the AI at the Edge & IoT Summit on demand now.
+Join live for the final day of Transform 2021, including the AI Innovation & Women in AI Awards.
+Watch now.

-Pipeline has raised a $2 million seed round for its business of training gamers how to become professional streamers and content creators.
+Pipeline has raised a $2 million seed round for its business of training folks how to become professional streamers and content creators.

-Austin, Texas-based Pipeline was started in 2019 by Stephen “Snoopeh” Ellis, a former Facebook product leader and ex-pro gamer who was a star at League of Legends.
-Joining him as a cofounder was fellow streamer David “StoneMountain64” Steinberg, whose videos have collectively more than 700 million views.
+The Austin, Texas-based Pipeline was started in 2019 by Stephen “Snoopeh” Ellis, a former Facebook product leader and ex-pro gamer who was a star at League of Legends.
+Joining him as a cofounder was fellow streamer David “StoneMountain64” Steinberg, whose videos have more than 700 million views.
 Pipeline serves more than 50,000 streamers today, including 3,000 paying subscribers.

 They learned what it took to build audiences as pro livestreamers and video creators, and they want to pass those learnings on to others.
 They created an educational platform with expert advice videos that people can access if they subscribe to Pipeline.
 Ellis said in an interview with GamesBeat that Pipeline is where streamers start their journey and turn it into a full-time career.
 It’s part of what I call the Leisure Economy, where one day we’ll all get paid to play games.